 - Includes a detailed setting guide for play in the rapidly growing city of Kingston, Jamaica, which feeds off the datasphere surrounding its recent freedom from British rule in an alternate-history Earth.
-Artifacts recovered from the nearby mythical city of Aztlan are drawing great interest abroad.
-But the place is hopelessly haunted too.
+Artifacts recovered from newly discovered mythical cities such as Aztlan in the Caribbean Sea are drawing great interest here from abroad.
+With entry to the vortex guarded by many supernatural threats, and local waters threatened by pirates and angry spirits, those willing to go fetch a high price on the high seas.
 Or maybe you set your story in another sprawl of your choosing: guides and play tools for stories set in Hong Kong and the Enclave of Seattle are both included.

 - Slick teamwork mechanics to get things moving from whatever angle you can come up with.
 Maybe you want to assist the Muscle by bricking their opponent's gun for a cyberpunk tag team move?
-No problem: get involved directly to increase their impact or prevent their downfall.
-Or maybe you mark edge and narrate yourself hacking the enemy for a benefit in a fight, and boom: your teammate gets to roll an extra die to smash them!
-Better hope it rolls well though.. you are involved now, so the outcome of such concerted actions will affect you too.
+No problem: get involved directly to increase their impact or negate some of the risk.
+Or maybe you just want to hack someone to grant a small benefit for the Muscle in a fight?
+Easy: spend 1 edge and narrate yourself in, and boom: your teammate gets to roll an extra die to blast 'em!
+Better hope they roll well though.. you are involved too.